davidvgilmore/memex-modal-photobooth/README.md

 Then go to `https://YOUR_ORG_NAME--photobooth-server.modal.run/` in your browser to view the generations.
 It should take about a minute or so.

-## Future thoughts and considerations
+## Thoughts and considerations

+- It costs about $30 to do this with picstudio.ai, but with modal-photobooth, you can create your LoRA (~ $3-$4) and many pictures for just a few extra dollars on Modal!
 - How the heck does https://fal.ai do lora training so fast https://fal.ai/models/fal-ai/flux-lora-fast-training/ (quality is variable)
 - I'd love if Modal had an api for pre-signed urls for image retrieval